Skip to content

 The potentially fatal disease that affects the lungs can be transmitted via coughing, sneezing and spitting, hence the move historically to outlaw the latter to prevent the spread of TB.

-That’s because TB is much more common worldwide, and with international travel and immigration, the world has gotten a lot cozier than it used to be.
+One reason is because TB is much more common worldwide, and with international travel and immigration, the world has gotten a lot cozier than it used to be.

 MCHD TB services include:

-• The Tuberculin skin test (TST), which involves injecting tuberculin purified protein derivative (PPD) into the inner surface of the forearm.
-This will result in a pale elevation of the skin, “A positive result will have an induration of 5mm or more.
-A negative result will appear flat, with no induration,” Rose said.
+The Tuberculin skin test (TST),which involves injecting tuberculin purified protein derivative (PPD) into the inner surface of the forearm.
+This will result in a pale elevation, or induration, of the skin.
+A positive result will have an induration of 5mm or more.
+A negative result will appear flat, with no induration.

 TB low-risk letter, which includes TB screening and documentation of low risk.

-Physician evaluation
+Physician evaluation.

 Medications and monitoring.
 Individuals with active TB in Monongalia County will take medication under supervision.
-Previously, a TB nurse would travel to a patients’ home, but now monitoring can be done virtually.
+Previously, a TB nurse would travel to a patient’s home, but now monitoring can be done virtually.

 Case investigation and follow-up.